A Thermodynamically Consistent High-Order Framework for Staggered Lagrangian Hydrodynamics: Numerical stabilization: Hourglass control and artificial viscosity

-Hourglass distortion has been a major issue beleaguering the staggered Lagrangian hydrodynamics community for years.
-It is well-established that employing a one-point Gauss quadrature rule with a $Q^1-P^0$ FEM space induces this distortion.

-The hourglass distortion is a major issue which is beleaguered the staggered Lagrangian hydrodynamics community for many years.
-It's a common sense that one-point Gauss quadrature rule will lead the hourglass distortion when the $Q^1-P^0$ FEM space is applied.
-In this section, we apply hourglass test to demonstrate that the $Q^2-Q^1$ and $Q^3-Q^2$ spaces within our proposed staggered Lagrangian hydrodynamics framework are also susceptible to hourglass distortion.We subject a single element to a deformation pattern that produces zero strain.
-A calculation of non-zero stress under these conditions indicates the presence of "hourglass" distortion.
+Hourglass distortion is a major challenge that has plagued the staggered Lagrangian hydrodynamics community for many years.
+It is well-established that employing a one-point Gauss quadrature rule with a $Q^1-P^0$ FEM space induces this zero-energy distortion.
+In this subsection, we apply a standard hourglass test to demonstrate that the $Q^2-Q^1$ and $Q^3-Q^2$ spaces within our proposed framework are also inherently susceptible to this geometric instability.

-Let the velocity field in two dimensions be denoted by $\vec{u} = [u, v]$.
+Let the continuous velocity field in two dimensions be denoted by $\vec{u} = [u, v]^T$, discretized as:

-Let $D$ be the strain-rate matrix.
+Let $D$ be the strain-rate matrix:

 The discrete form of the matrix $D$ is then given by: